Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Maret 2025 11.28.06 UTC
+- WIB: Minggu, 2 Maret 2025 12.27.05 UTC
-- WITA: Minggu, 2 Maret 2025 12.28.06 UTC
+- WITA: Minggu, 2 Maret 2025 13.27.05 UTC
-- WIT: Minggu, 2 Maret 2025 13.28.06 UTC
+- WIT: Minggu, 2 Maret 2025 14.27.05 UTC

 Kutipan Inspiratif:
-"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology